rh-mobb/documentation/content/docs/rosa/prereq-list/index.md

 - The hosts on the network that you provision.
 - The internet to obtain installation media.

-## Generic Prerequisites
-Before proceeding futher, please refer to the official documentation [here](https://docs.openshift.com/rosa/rosa_planning/rosa-sts-aws-prereqs.html#rosa-aws-prereqs_rosa-sts-aws-prereqs).
+In addition, please refer to the official documentation [here](https://docs.openshift.com/rosa/rosa_planning/rosa-sts-aws-prereqs.html#rosa-aws-prereqs_rosa-sts-aws-prereqs) for more details of the prerequisites in general.

+## Accounts and CLIs Prerequisites
+First, let's discuss about the accounts and CLIs you would need to install to deploy the cluster.

 - AWS account:
     - You would need the following details: